 While the BlackRock report points out problems with so-called helicopter money, and claims that its proposal is distinct from this and from Modern Monetary Theory where monetary policy directly finances fiscal deficits, the difference seems to be only one of scale.
-The report suggests that its mechanism would be different than historically disastrous examples of monetary financing such as that created by the hyperinflation of the 1920s Weimar Republic, because by enshrining central bank independence its decisions would not be "dominated by short-term political considerations" that lead to "uncontrolled fiscal spending".
+The report suggests that its mechanism would be different than historically disastrous examples of monetary financing such as that created by the hyperinflation of the 1920s Weimar Republic, because by enshrining central bank independence its decisions would not be "dominated by short-term politic be "dominated by short-term political considerations" that lead to "uncontrolled fiscal spending".